Boat licences and safety regulations

 The crew members must wear a lifejacket (or personal flotation device) at all times when on an exposed deck or at all times on open vessels that do not have internal accommodation.
 This applies equally whether the boat is at sea, in harbour or coming to and from moorings.

-The Department of Transport, Tourism and Sport is responsible for issuing radio licences for boats.
+The Department of Transport is responsible for issuing radio licences for boats.
 The licence lasts for the lifetime of the vessel and costs €100.

 Merchant ships: Under the Merchant Shipping (Radio) Rules 1992, every passenger ship or cargo ship of 300 Gross Tons or above is required to carry a radio installation in compliance with the requirements of the Global Maritime Distress and Safety System (GMDSS).